lukesj07/rotatingCube/README.md

 # rotatingCube
-Terminal ASCII rotating cube written in elixir
+Rotating cube rendered in the terminal written in elixir